bcmichael/RNMR-Docs/docs/command/full_command.md

 assigns dimensions to directions, controlling both the orientation in which the data set is viewed in `ZO2D`, `ZO2DC`, and `PLOTC` and the order in which the data points are accessed for processing.
 For example, it is possible to view a two dimensional data set either along the acquisition dimension (dimension 1) or along the blocked dimension (dimension 2).
-Since direction 1 is always the "display" direction, the first view is specified by `DIRB` 2 12 and the second view by `DIRB` 2 21.
+Since direction 1 is always the "display" direction, the first view is specified by `DIRB 2 12` and the second view by `DIRB 2 21`.

 The first parameter for `DIRB`, "ndim", is the number of dimensions to be sequenced.
 Each number of dimensions from one to four is assigned a modifiable direction sequence.
 The "ndim" parameter selects which sequence is to be modified.
 If